Volkswagen Karmann Ghia: Type 34 Karmann Ghia

 Although the Type 34 was available in most countries, it was not offered officially in the U.S. – VW's largest and most important export market – another reason for its low sales numbers.
-Many still made their way to the USA (most via Canada), and the USA has the largest number of known Type 34s left in the world (400 of the total 1,500 to 2,000 or so remaining).
+Nevertheless, many made their way to the USA (most via Canada), and the USA now has the largest number of known Type 34s left in the world (400 of the total 1,500 to 2,000 or so remaining).

-Like its Type 14 brother, the Type 34 was styled by the Italian design studio Ghia.
-There are some similar styling influences, but the Type 14 Ghia looks very different from the Type 34.
-The chassis is also a major difference between the cars; the Type 14 shares its chassis with a Beetle (though with wider floorpans), whereas the Type 34 body is mounted on the unmodified Type 3 chassis and drive train (the same as in a 1500/1600 Notchback, Variant (Squareback) and Fastback) – all distinguished by the standard 1500 pancake engine that allowed a front and rear boot.
-The Type 34 is mechanically the same as other Type 3s.
-All bodywork, interior, glass, bumpers, and most of the lenses are unique to the Type 34.
-With wider 6.00-15 crossply tyres until 1968 when they moved to 165R15 Pirelli Cinturato.
+Like the earlier Type 14, the Type 34 was styled by the Italian design studio Ghia.
+There are some similar styling influences, but the Type 34 Ghia looks very different from the Type 14.
+The chassis is also a major difference between the cars; the Type 14 shares its chassis with a Beetle (though with a wider floorpan), whereas the Type 34 body is mounted on a Type 3 floorpan and drivetrain (the same as a 1500/1600 Notchback, Fastback or Variant (Squareback)) – all featuring the 1500 'pancake' engine that allowed a front and rear boot.
+This makes the Type 34 mechanically the same as other Type 3s.
+However, all bodywork and bumpers, the interior, glass, and most of the lenses are all unique to the Type 34.
+The car has wider 6.00-15 crossply tyres, until 1968 when they moved to 165R15 Pirelli Cinturato.

-The Wilhelm Karmann factory assembly line which assembled the Type 34 also produced the VW-Porsche 914 (known as Porsche 914 in the USA), the Type 34's replacement.
+The Wilhelm Karmann factory assembly line which assembled the Type 34, since then also produced the VW-Porsche 914 (known as Porsche 914 in the USA), the Type 34's successor as the fastest VW.